|

 list is overwritten with the picked rows

-and rc will contain the number of items. message_sexp is an optional message for a popup.
+and rc will contain the number of items.
+Warning: If using an array, the array will be re-dimensioned to the number of items returned.
+If the selection was cancelled, the list or array is untouched. message_sexp is an optional message for a popup.

 It will be the same as title if title is set